simondiep/node-multiplayer-snake/README.md

  - Compress uploaded images before sending to server [pngquant](https://pngquant.org/)
  - Add a report bug menu item
  - More consistent names: pick either location or coordinate and stick with it
+ - Isolated unit tests, using a mocking framework like Sinon
  - Chai does not support --use_strict mode.
     - This means "use strict"; is needed in all node modules, even though it is redundant
  - Replace console.log with logging framework